OCW-University/Python-Parallel-Programming-Cookbook-Second-Edition/docs/source/ch1.rst

 Memory organization in MIMD
 =====

-Shared memory in MIMD
+Shared memory
 -----

-* the memory is same for all processor.
+* All processors can access the shared memory in the same way.
+* The synchronization is obtained by reading the tasks of various processors and allowing the shared memory.
-* a memory location must not be changed by one task while another task accesses it.
+* A memory location must not be changed by one task while another task accesses it.
-* sharing data among tasks should be fast.
+* Sharing data among tasks should be fast.

-Distributed memory in MIMD
+Distributed memory
 -----

+* Each processor can only address its own memory.
+* Synchronization is achieved by the communication between processors.
+* Distribution of the data among the processors affect the performance of system.
+* The communication protocol is message-passing.